bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 > It is best practice to authenticate the user and store against your database or the downstream provider service.
 However, if you did not configure the Validate Connection Options URL, a merchant's credentials are assumed to be valid as long as they pass type checks.

 ## Providing Shipping Rates

 Whenever shipping rates are required, BigCommerce checks its internal cache for valid entries.
-BigCommerce uses valid entries and does not call the shipping carrier.
-If a valid cache entry does not exist, BigCommerce makes a request to the Quote URL with details of the items to be shipped, the shipping origin, and the shipping destination.
-If you configured any connection settings or zone settings, include these.
-The shipping carrier must then respond with zero or more shipping quotes.
+If valid entries are present, BigCommerce uses these entries and does not make a request to your carrier.
+If a valid cache entry does not exist, BigCommerce makes a request to the [Request Shipping Rates URL]() that you provided.
+The request will include details of the items to be shipped, the shipping origin, the shipping destination, and any connection or zone settings for your carrier.
+Your carrier must then respond with shipping quote(s).

 ```http title="Example request: Shipping rates" lineNumbers
 POST https://example.com/rate